oracle-livelabs/goldengate/ai-agent-data-streams/create-zeroetl/create-zeroetl.md

-# Lab 1: Create the OCI GoldenGate ZeroETL
+# Create the OCI GoldenGate ZeroETL

 ## Introduction
 In this lab, you learn to create an Oracle Cloud Infrastructure (OCI) GoldenGate pipeline.

 Estimated time: 20 minutes

-**About Oracle Cloud Infrastructure GoldenGate pipelines**
+### About Oracle Cloud Infrastructure GoldenGate pipelines

 A Oracle Cloud Infrastructure GoldenGate pipeline lets you configure real time data replication flows that support mission critical use cases such as analytics, operational reporting, and hybrid cloud integrations.
 You can create a pipeline to stream data directly from operational databases to analytical environments without traditional extract, transform, load (ETL) processes.
 For example, you can set up a pipeline to directly replicate data from Autonomous Transaction Processing to Autonomous Data Warehouse with minimal configuration.

+### Objectives

+In this lab, you:

+  * Navigate the OCI GoldenGate console and identify the ZeroETL pipeline interface.
+  * Create, map, and initialize a ZeroETL pipeline between YAN_POS Orders and ADW.
+  * Monitor replication processes, metrics, and troubleshoot replication lag or errors.
+  * Confirm that replicated schemas and data are available in the target ADW for downstream use.

 ## Task 1: Create the pipeline